-The networking & Infrastructure team within University of Kentucky Information Technology Services (ITS) is responsible for all wired networking, wireless networking, and voice communications for the entire enterprise.
-There are three dedicated groups that provide these services.
-They are Network Operations, Network Engineering and Unified Communications.
-Each of these groups provide a large list of services.
+The Division of Networking & Infrastructure within University of Kentucky Information Technology Services (ITS) is responsible for all wired networking, wireless networking, and voice communications for the entire enterprise.

 The Network Engineering group ensures that the network is designed and constructed in a fashion that meets the business needs of the enterprise while also taking into account technical considerations like security, scalability, resiliency, and redundancy.
 This group creates design and implementation plans for wired and wireless access to the local area network (LAN), expansion of LAN services through the wide area network (WAN), and shared access to public and partner resources through the Internet edge and remote access tiers of the network.
 The Network Engineering group is committed to creating a network that positively impacts the lives of our students, faculty, staff, and community and which enables these groups to achieve their own measures of success.
 This group stays current on the design and implementation of modern-day technologies like routing, switching, and firewalling and well versed in emerging technologies like software defined networking (SDN), next-generation firewalling, and virtual networking.
 The Network Engineering group looks for ways to streamline the implementation of these new technologies and integrate emergent technologies to further it's goal of allowing the network to enable the success of the campus community for years to come.

 The Infrastructure Operations team is made up of technician teams that handle incidents and requests concerning fiber, data access, and telephone infrastructure throughout campus and HealthCare.